WORDS BY NERYS D’ESCLERCS

 A Ma Maniére x Air Jordan 3 ‘Raised By Women’

-'My favourite sneaker of 2021 so far, hands down, is the A Ma Maniére x Air Jordan 3,’ says Hartman.
+'My favorite sneaker of 2021 so far, hands down, is the A Ma Maniére x Air Jordan 3,’ says Hartman.
 ‘From the storytelling to the materials, I think it’s a perfect shoe.’
 As a child, co-founder of A Ma Maniére James Whitner was given his first pair of Air Jordan 3s by his mother.
 As a homage to her, some words of wisdom in her original handwriting appear behind each heel tab.
-‘Whitner’s elevated take on the Jordan 3, a classic silhouette, puts women front and centre,’ adds Hartman.
+‘Whitner’s elevated take on the Jordan 3, a classic silhouette, puts women front and center,’ adds Hartman.
 ‘The combination of Whitner’s personal connection with luxury details creates a one-of-a-kind collab.
 I’m also a sucker for elevated fabrics like quilted silk and suede details.’

 AMBUSH x Nike Dunk High Deep Royal

-Founded in 2008 by design duo Yoon Ahn and Verbal, AMBUSH has graduated from jewellery line into ready-to-wear, offering elevated, contemporary pieces fit for the streetwear aficionado — think kimono-inspired jackets and patchwork sweatshirts, perfect to pair with their cult lighter case necklaces.
-The Tokyo-based brand has collaborated with Nike on several versions of the Dunk High sneaker — the latest is the ‘Deep Royal’ colourway, featured here.
+Founded in 2008 by design duo Yoon Ahn and Verbal, AMBUSH has graduated from jewelry line into ready-to-wear, offering elevated, contemporary pieces fit for the streetwear aficionado — think kimono-inspired jackets and patchwork sweatshirts, perfect to pair with their cult lighter case necklaces.
+The Tokyo-based brand has collaborated with Nike on several versions of the Dunk High sneaker — the latest is the ‘Deep Royal’ colorway, featured here.

 'With the AMBUSH x Nike Dunk High, the Swoosh extends past the heel which is something entirely unique to the partnership,’ notes Hartman.
 ‘Nothing is more exciting to me — as a woman in the sneaker industry — than seeing designer Yoon Ahn releasing what is, in my opinion, the best Dunk collaboration of the past few years.
 Pushing the envelope of design, I hope to see Nike let AMBUSH get even weirder on their next joint venture.’